the-turing-way/the-turing-way/book/README.md

 Everything else is in the `website/` folder.

 ### Configuration
-- The table of contents (TOC) defines the order of the chapters as they appear in the book.
+- The table of contents (TOC) defines the order of chapters as they appear in the book.
-To change the TOC, please edit the `website/_data/toc.yml` file with correct information on the location of chapters, their corresponding file names and the relative location of the files.
+To change the TOC, please edit the `website/_data/toc.yml` file with correct information on file names and their relative locations in this repository.
 Documentation on controlling the TOC structure can be found on the [jupyter book website](https://jupyterbook.org/customize/toc.html).
 - Same applies for more general configuration using `website/_config.yml`.
 Documentation on configuring book settings can be found on the [jupyter book website](https://jupyterbook.org/customize/config.html).